marshallovski/bluehole/README.md

 # bluehole
- an lightweight webserver with no dependencies
+ an lightweight webserver based on built-in `node:http` module with no dependencies

  ## How to install & start web server
  1. download Node.js